ryjfgjl/DiLuConverter/README.md

   You can make a schedule using it on windows/linux.

 ## Where to get it
-  The source code is here.
+  The open source code is on the [github](https://github.com/ryjfgjl/ExcelToDatabase).

-  The packaged executable program(ExcelToDatabase.exe on windows or ExcelToDatabase on linux) is available, you can download it from [sourceforge]https://sourceforge.net/projects/exceltodatabase/.
+  The packaged executable program(ExcelToDatabase.exe on windows or ExcelToDatabase on linux) is available, you can download it from [sourceforge](https://sourceforge.net/projects/exceltodatabase/).

 <a href="https://sourceforge.net/projects/exceltodatabase/files/latest/download"><img alt="Download ExcelToDatabase" src="https://a.fsdn.com/con/app/sf-download-button" width=276 height=48 srcset="https://a.fsdn.com/con/app/sf-download-button?button_size=2x 2x"></a>

 ## Usage
 **Start Program**
-* If you hive python environment, you can use command to start:

-    `python main.py`

-* If you get a packaged executable program:

 On Windows: ExcelToDatabase.exe

 On Linux: ./ExcelToDatabase

 **Choose and Input**